VertexUI/VertexGUI/Readme.md

   - implement optimized rendering, only render if something changed and only the area that changed, need an algorithm to split the RenderObject tree into different chunks to balance the frequency of rerendering and the amount of rerendering that needs to be done
   - find some solution to support environments without OpenGL 3.3, maybe switch the rendering backend to something other than NanoVG in order to get software rendering
   - support loading fonts dynamically from the host system by their specified name
+  - replace the custom Vector types with Swift's SIMD types

 ## Contribute

-You can contribute e.g. by suggesting features, api styles or implementing demo apps for specific use cases, reporting bugs and creating pull requests for the features you want to see.
+You can contribute by suggesting features, implementing demo apps which show where improvements are necessary, reporting bugs and creating pull requests for the features you want to see.

 ## Dependencies